Your favorite authors’ first drafts are bad — no better than yours.

 To be brief on the sentence-level, remove words that don’t add necessary context.
 Extra words cause readers to slow down and do extra work.
 That makes it harder for them to recognize the sentence’s point.
 And when you exhaust readers, they quit reading.

-With the unnecessary words removed, it's clearer what we're trying to say.
+With the unnecessary words removed, what we're trying to say is clearer.

 Again, here’s what we have: